Pioreactor/docs.pioreactor/experiments/02-Secondary level education/01-control-testing.md

 ## Introduction

 Like any biotechnology, sources of error exist due to slight differences between Pioreactors.
 This can include bulb intensity variations, minute differences in the Pioreactor plastics, and even slight differences between vials!
-We can minimize how these differences affect our experiment through calibrations (check out [available calibrations](/user-guide/calibrate-od600)) and test these differences by conducting A/A tests.
+We can minimize how these differences affect our experiment through calibrations (check out [available calibrations](/user-guide/calibrate-od600)) and test these differences by conducting control tests.

-A/A tests, unlike A/B tests, look at two or more instruments under the same conditions to determine any variance.
+Control tests for the Pioreactor, unlike typical experiments, look at two or more instruments under the same conditions to determine any variances.
 This is an important statistical consideration when comparing data between several Pioreactors for research purposes.
-Ideally, we'd expect congruently run Pioreactors to have very similar results.
-If results are dissimilar, we can begin to investigate sources of error by manipulating internal factors.
+Ideally, we'd expect Pioreactors run under the same conditions to have very similar results.
+If results are dissimilar, we can begin to investigate sources of error by manipulating internal factors (such as configurations).

 ## Experiment